The average cost of a full coverage car insurance policy in Texas is $1,840 per year, about 11% more than the national average.

 Choosing the best car insurance company for you doesn’t have to be an overwhelming experience.
 There are several factors to consider, including:

-Coverage: Having enough coverage is vital.
-If you don’t have enough liability coverage you'll still be held accountable for damages that go beyond your coverage levels, so having the highest levels of liability coverage you can afford is an important consideration when choosing a policy.
+• Coverage: Having enough coverage is vital.
+If you don’t have enough liability coverage you'll still be held accountable for damage that goes beyond your coverage levels, so having the highest levels of liability coverage you can afford is an important consideration when choosing a policy.

-Customer service: Feeling valued by your insurance company is an important part of choosing coverage.
-Having an insurance company that treats you with kindness and respect can be worth paying a little more for insurance.
+• Customer service: Feeling valued by your insurance company is an important part of choosing coverage.
+Having an insurance company that treats you with respect can be worth paying a little more for insurance.

 Ready to shop car insurance?